What is Docker?

 Containers are the organizational units and one of the Docker basics concept.
 When we build an image and start running it; we are running in a container.
 The container analogy is used because of the portability of the software we have running in our container.
 We can move it, in other words, “ship” the software, modify, manage, create or get rid of it, destroy it, just as cargo ships can do with real containers.

 In simple terms, an image is a template, and a container is a copy of that template.
 You can have multiple containers (copies) of the same image.

 Below we have an image which perfectly represents the interaction between the different components and how Docker container technology works.

 What we have several dockers commands docker pull, docker run.. we will talk more about that later.

-To install docker, we need to use the Docker team's DEB packages.
-For that, first, we need to install some prerequisite packages.
+Step 1) To install Docker, we need to use the Docker team’s DEB packages.

 $ sudo apt-get install \ apt-transport-https \ ca-certificates curl \ software-properties-common